 An alternative is finding a reliable pet sitter who will stay in your home or host your animal(s) in theirs.

 Attitude towards seniors

 My senior dog Red, the love of my life, went through a patch where she wasn’t doing very well.
-I have an excellent vet who has been amazing in caring for her.
-He was away for a couple of weeks, so naturally that’s when Red wasn’t feeling well and needed to see him!!
+I have an excellent vet who has been amazing in caring for her, but he was away for a couple of weeks and naturally that’s when Red wasn’t feeling well and needed to see him!!

-Readers of my posts know my dog Red is older, and yes she’s on various medications, but she’s hardly ready to leave.
-Yet the vet I saw kept talking about how old she was, how much medication she was on and I should consider euthanasia.
+Readers of my posts know my dog Red is around 16, on various medications for health issues but hardly ready to leave.
+Yet one vet I saw kept talking about how old she was, how much medication she was on and I should consider euthanasia.
 I lost track of the number of times she alluded to it, and outright said it during that one appointment.
 It was positively disgusting.